-Figure 1: Google Earth image showing dissolved oxygen results (mg/L) from the Lake Pamamaroo outlet to downstream of the Darling River-Menindee Creek junction on 17 July 2023
+Figure 2: Google Earth image showing dissolved oxygen results (mg/L) from the Lake Pamamaroo outlet to downstream of the Darling River-Menindee Creek junction on 27 June 2023

 Frequent longitudinal surveys of dissolved oxygen have been undertaken by WaterNSW down this reach of the Darling River.
-Figure 2 shows that dissolved oxygen levels have continued to improve since the initial survey undertaken on 25 March.
-Dissolved oxygen levels increased in May but were still below the critical threshold for fish health of 4 mg/L in the vicinity of Menindee town.
-Since then, dissolved oxygen levels have remained above 4 mg/L. The most recent survey undertaken on 17 July shows oxygen levels are the highest they have been for some months and are well above the critical level for fish health of 4 mg/L. There was a lot of fluctuation in dissolved oxygen results down the Darling River that has not been present in previous surveys.
-At this stage it is not clear what is causing these fluctuations.
+Figure 3 shows that dissolved oxygen levels have continued to improve since the initial profile undertaken on 25 March.
+Dissolved oxygen levels increased in April but were still below the critical threshold for fish health of 4 mg/L in the vicinity of Menindee town.
+During May, oxygen levels improved to above 4 mg/L. The most recent survey undertaken on 27 June shows oxygen levels are the highest they have been for some months and are above critical levels for fish health.

-Figure 2: Comparison of dissolved oxygen results (mg/L) from the Lake Pamamaroo outlet to Menindee town on 25 March and to Menindee Creek junction on 3 May, 27 June and 17 July 2023
+Figure 3: Comparison of dissolved oxygen results (mg/L) from the Lake Pamamaroo outlet to Menindee town on 25 March and 5 April and to Menindee Creek junction on 3 May and 5 and 27 June 2023

-Data from WaterNSW dissolved oxygen sensors downstream of Lake Wetherell Main Weir, Menindee pump station, Menindee town, and further downstream at Weir 32, are shown in Figure 3.
+Data from WaterNSW dissolved oxygen sensors downstream of Lake Wetherell Main Weir, at the Menindee pump station, Menindee town, and further downstream at Weir 32, are shown in Figure 4.
 These sensors are set at various depths so may not always reflect the readings taken at the water surface.
-The temporary sensor installed downstream of Lake Wetherell Main Weir is showing the water being released from Lake Pamamaroo is well oxygenated.
-Dissolved oxygen levels at the two sites near Menindee (Menindee pump station and Menindee town) have been fluctuating from day-to-day.
-The sensor at the pump station is located closer to the water surface and is showing oxygen levels are remaining above the fish health threshold of 4 mg/L. The sensor at Menindee town is located closer to the riverbed (where dissolved oxygen levels can be lower than shallow areas) and has also been recording oxygen levels above 4 mg/L, indicating that oxygen is being mixed through the water column.
-Dissolved oxygen levels in the Darling River downstream of Menindee at Weir 32 are also above 4 mg/L.
+The new temporary sensor installed downstream of Lake Wetherell Main Weir is showing the water being released from Lake Pamamaroo is well oxygenated.
+Dissolved oxygen levels at the two sites near Menindee (Menindee pump station and Menindee town) have been fluctuating from day to day.
+The sensor at the pump station is located closer to the water surface and is showing oxygen levels are remaining above the fish health threshold of 4 mg/L. The sensor at Menindee town is located closer to the riverbed (where dissolved oxygen levels can be lower than shallow areas) and has also been recording oxygen levels above 4 mg/L, indicating that oxygen is being mixed through the whole water column.

+Dissolved oxygen levels in the Darling River at Weir 32 decreased below 4 mg/L on 24 June, but quickly recovered to 8 mg/L.

-Figure 3: Dissolved oxygen (mg/L) in the Darling River at Menindee: Menindee pump station, Menindee town and Weir 32 - 14 to 22 July 2023
+Figure 4: Dissolved oxygen (mg/L) in the Darling River at Menindee: Menindee pump station, Menindee town and Weir 32 - 23 to 30 June 2023

-Monitoring is showing dissolved oxygen levels in the Darling River at Menindee have continued to improve since March.
-In addition to the release of oxygenated water from lakes Pamamaroo and Menindee, water temperatures have been low.
+Monitoring is showing dissolved oxygen levels in the Darling River at Menindee have continued to improve.
+In addition to the release of oxygenated water from lakes Pamamaroo and Menindee, water temperatures have been slowly falling as air temperatures cool.
 The amount of dissolved oxygen water can hold increases with decreasing water temperature.
 The process of bacteria breaking down organic material in the river slows down as water temperature decreases, which uses up less oxygen.
 The combination of these two processes is providing an opportunity for dissolved oxygen levels to recover.